coopengo/coog-admin/README.md

 # COOG ADMIN

-Coog Admin is a toolkit that makes it easy to manage Coog (Insuance ERP from Coopengo).
+Coog Admin is a toolkit that makes it easy to manage Coog (Insurance ERP from Coopengo).
 It is aimed to provide all useful commands to:

 - Deploy Coog (in all recommended configurations)